 There are many ways to “plate” a flat plastic surface with metal.
 But today’s electronic casings are intricate and demand a high degree of repeatable precision for their metal coatings.

 If the metal fails to entirely penetrate the interior of the plastic case, then it will remain vulnerable to both electromagnetic and radio-frequency emission or absorption—especially at the extremely high clock-frequencies typical of today’s digital circuitry.
 As well, its protection against ESD will be compromised.

 Since it is typical for component or device cases to be uniquely shaped and proprietary, each requires custom tooling for it to be metalized.
 The centerpiece of this tooling is the vacuum metalizing mask.
 As the name suggests, its job is to ensure that precise heights and widths of vaporized metal are deposited onto the “mask lines” of the case interior while simultaneously isolating the rest of it from metal deposits.

-This process must be repeatable, ensuring that every plastic case is protected against EMI, RFI, and ESD—no matter how large the run.
-Over the course of the last two decades, we have designed some of the most complicated vacuum metalizing masks in the world for some of the most famous medical, defense, and aerospace manufacturers on the planet.
-Back to top.
+This process is repeatable and ensures that every plastic case is protected against EMI, RFI, and ESD—no matter how large the run.
+Over the course of the last two decades, we have designed some of the most complex vacuum metalizing masks to meet our customer needs in the field of medical, defense, and aerospace manufacturers.

 How exactly are your plastic parts treated?